Human Relations Code of Conduct

 The integrated course review is a constructive process to help stimulate discussion between courses of intended and unintended content overlap and any omissions in content areas that may not be apparent when viewing courses in isolation.
 The process will also identify methods of curriculum delivery that are particularly effective and will provide information on these practices to other courses.

 The committee is cochaired by the codirectors of courses and administered by the manager of courses.
-There are seven appointed members: one basic science faculty, four course directors, one clinical faculty, and one ad-hoc faculty; and four to eight elected students (one or two per class).
+There are six appointed faculty members: one basic science faculty, four course directors, and one clinical faculty; and four to eight elected students (one or two per class).
 Other members are one medical school librarian and one representative from the Teaching and Learning Center.
-The committee meets once a month.
+The committee meets once or twice a month.

 Clerkship Review Committee